Skip to main content

 Are there other programs that can help me?

 Yes.
 Medicaid is one piece of the puzzle, but there are many other financial benefits programs available that help older adults pay for health care, prescription medications, food, housing costs, and more.
 NCOA’s BenefitsCheckUp® is a free online tool where you can browse for programs near you.
-Simply type in your ZIP code to get started—no need to create an account.
+Simply type in your ZIP code to get started.

 Sources